christopherfoxjr/Digitz/README.md

 ### Troubleshooting

+**Q: Build fails with "Zig not found"**
+A: Run `make install-zig` and add `~/.local/bin` to your PATH

+**Q: Windows .exe crashes immediately**
+A: Run from Command Prompt/PowerShell, not by double-clicking.
+Check for missing state files.

+**Q: Colors don't work on Windows**
+A: Use Windows Terminal or a modern terminal emulator with ANSI support

 **Q: NEXUS keeps saying the same words**
 A: It's stuck in a local minimum.
 Teach it more diverse vocabulary with `i` input.